aravind-sadharani/chandraveena/src/blog/sarod-and-sursringar/index.md

 <br>

-A mizrab has traditionally been used for playing a Veena, Sitar or *Surbahar*.
+A mizrab (as pictured above) has traditionally been used for playing a Veena, Sitar or *Surbahar*.
 There is mention of a wire plectrum being used for playing sarod and sursringar too.
 But I am not sure of its shape or make, and whether it is the same as pictured above.

-There are two basic solfas or syllables of plectrum use in a rabab, sarod or sursringar.
+There are two basic *solfas* or syllables of plectrum use in a rabab, sarod or sursringar.
 The downward stroke is *Da*, and the upward stroke is *Ra*.
 Now, a combination of strokes can give rise to more syllables like *Dire*, *Dra*, etc, and a combination of syllables to form phrases like *Da Ra Dire Dire* and so on.
 These phrases are often used in very complex rhythmic patterns, especially in the composition section.

 Sursringar by temperament is suited for a slow melodic exploration of Ragas (Alap).
-Although modern Sarod is capable of Alap, by temperament, it is well suited for fast playing, complex rhythmic patterns played on strings known as *Tarparan* (tar - string, paran - rhythmic patterns)
+Although modern Sarod is capable of Alap, by temperament, it is well suited for fast playing passages with complex rhythmic patterns played on strings known as *Tarparan* (tar - string, paran - rhythmic patterns).

-Considering some of the similarities between the instruments, and the fact that Sursringar evolved earlier than present day Sarod, it may be a conjecture to say that Sarod took inspiration from Sursringar.
+Considering some of the similarities between the instruments, and the fact that Sursringar evolved earlier than the present day Sarod, it may be a conjecture to say that Sarod took inspiration from Sursringar.
 Or did they evolve independently?
 If you have any thoughts on the subject, do [leave me a note](/contact/#leave-a-message).